Sturgis Charter Public School

 whom Sturgis Charter Public Schools has designated to coordinate the school’s efforts to comply with Title VI, Title IX, Section 504 and M.G.L. c.76 § 5; to the U.S. Department of Education, Office for Civil Rights (OCR), 33 Arch St., Suite 900, Boston, Massachusetts 02110-1491, (617) 289-0111; to the U.S. Equal Employment Opportunity Commission, John F. Kennedy Federal Building, 475 Government Center, Boston, MA 02203, (800) 669-4000 (TTY (800) 669-6820); to the Massachusetts Department of Elementary and Secondary Education, 350 Main Street, Malden, MA 02148-5023 (781) 338-3300 (TTY (800) 439-2370); or to the Massachusetts Commission Against Discrimination at One Ashburton Place, 6th Floor, Room 601, Boston, MA 02108, (617) 994-6000 (TTY (617) 994-6196).

 The exchange of ideas is an essential part of education.
-Students are encouraged to do research and discuss their work with their peers and teachers but are also reminded that if their education is to be meaningful and valuable, each student’s work must ultimately be her or his own.
+Students are encouraged to do research and discuss their work with their peers and teachers but are also reminded that if their education is to be meaningful and valuable, each student’s work must ultimately be their own.
 Thus academic honesty and integrity are also essential parts of education.
 Integrity in academic matters is the foundation of an academic community.
 Cheating and plagiarism, therefore, are strictly forbidden.
 It is always the responsibility of the student to know and work within the guidelines prescribed by each teacher.
 For clarification of rules for citing sources, the student should consult a writing reference guide such as the MLA Handbook or Writers Inc. or ask a teacher.
 If there is ever doubt as to what is appropriate, again, the student should consult a teacher.
-Each teacher will set her or his own guidelines about collaboration for each specific assignment.
+Each teacher will set their own guidelines about collaboration for each specific assignment.
 Cheating includes but is not limited to:

 - Intentionally using or giving unauthorized aid on any work, for example, homework, projects, tests, quizzes, exams, term papers, lab reports, computer programs.